 In the first post of this series, I explained why having a companion on your life journey is necessary.
 In the second, we demystified the mentor, saw what they are and what they do.
 In the third, we discussed the mentors' motivations for giving their time to others.
 In the fourth, we explored the most central role, the mentee.
 In this fifth part, we want to discuss the birth of a mentoring relationship.

 The dating analogy

 Have you ever heard of the Boy scout rule?
-Robert C. Martin introduced it in the software world in his book "Clean Code".
-He reused in his own terms the sentence of Robert Stephenson Smyth Baden-Powell, the father of the Scout movement:
+Robert C. Martin introduced it in the software world in his book "Clean Code."
+He reused the sentence of Robert Stephenson Smyth Baden-Powell, the father of the Scout movement:

-"Try and leave the persons you talk to a little more curious than you found them".
+"Try and leave the persons you talk to a little more curious than you found them."
 That means opening the discussion.